ksu-cs-textbooks/cis301/content/0-chapter/0_1-toolsGuide.md

 ![Install Fonts](/images/installFonts.png)

+You might be asked for the installation location of Sireum at this point -- if so, it is `C:\Users\<yourAccountName>\Applications\Sireum`  for Windows and `/Users/<yourAccountName>/Applications/Sireum` for Mac.

 ## Running Logika Checker

 When you are ready to verify a Logika truth table or proof, click the gear icon in the lower-right corner and select "Command Palette":